The moduli space of matroids: Cross ratios and rescaling classes

 \subsection{Foundations}

 Pendavingh and van Zwam exhibit in \cite{Pendavingh-vanZwam10a} the role of fundamental elements for the representability of matroids over partial fields.
-In this section, we extend this concept to pasteurized ordered blueprints, which makes this theory applicable to matroids over all pastures.
-Since there is a discrepancy between the signs of cross ratios in our approach and that of \cite{Pendavingh-vanZwam10a}, we adapt the definition of fundamental elements by including their additive inverses.
+In this section, we extend this concept to $\Funpm$-algebras, which makes this theory applicable to matroids over all idylls.

 Recall from section \ref{subsubsection: subblueprints} the definition of a subblueprint of $B$ as a submonoid $C^\bullet$ of $B^\bullet$ together with the structure of an ordered blueprint that is induced from $B$.